linas/archeo/atoms/catalog/README-Inode.md

 Representing Directory Trees
 ----------------------------
-The obvious hierarcical structure suggests an easy, simple and poor idea for representing a filepath.
+The obvious hierarchical structure suggests an easy, simple and poor idea for representing a filepath.
 For example, the path `/usr/lib/X11` can be represented as
 ```